rob518183/tkg-lab/docs/bonus-labs/avi-ldap-auth/avi-ldap-auth.md

 ## Configure Okta for LDAP Integration

-- Create Sevice Bind User
+- Create Service Bind User
-- Enbale LDAP Permissions
+- Enable LDAP Permissions
 - Test Access

-### 1. Create Sevice Bind User
+### 1. Create Service Bind User

 A bind user is an account that is used for the client (NSX ALB) to initially access the LDAP interface for queries.